-- To cook the rice, heat the butter, add the onions and the rice, stir well.
+- To cook the rice, heat the butter or oil, add the onions and the rice, stir well.
 Then add the broth, bring to a boil, then reduce heat to low, cover and simmer for about 20 minutes.

 - Meanwhile debone the chicken and reserve the chicken meat for later.

-- Heat the first 2-3 tbs butter or oil over medium heat in a large pan to prepare a refrito or base for the chaulafan.
+- Heat 2-3 tbs butter or oil over medium heat in a large pan to prepare a refrito or base for the chaulafan.

 - Add the chopped onions, diced pancetta, crushed garlic, 1 tbs Worcester sauce, 1 tbs soy sauce, cumin, cilantro, hot pepper powder, and achiote powder; cook for about 5-8 minutes or until the onions are soft.

 - Add the cooked rice, chicken meat, and diced bell peppers.
 Stir well and cook over medium high heat for 5 minutes, stirring occasionally.